python-zk/kazoo/docs/testing.rst

 to their location, for example `/usr/share/java`.
 The directory should contain a `zookeeper-*.jar` and a `lib` directory containing at least a `log4j-*.jar`.

-If your java setup is complex, you may also override our classpath mechanism completely by specifying an environment variable called `ZOOKEEPER_CLASSPATH`.
+If your Java setup is complex, you may also override our classpath mechanism completely by specifying an environment variable called `ZOOKEEPER_CLASSPATH`.
-If provided, it will be used unmodified as the java classpath for zookeeper.
+If provided, it will be used unmodified as the Java classpath for Zookeeper.

 Kazoo Test Harness